ephraimnkh/tax-calculator/README.md

 Use `npm test` test the Tax Calculator's calculateTax function.
 Tests can only be run once the app is setup.

+Use `npm run generate-new-tax-files` to delete old tax files and generate new ones.

 Use `npm run start:dev` to run the dev server on your machine with the tax calculator.

+Use `npm start` to run simple node server with tax calculator.